 Sometimes, the answer is indeed, upgrade your camera.
 So, the question you need to ask is…

-- Sports photography with fast action – a camera body with a high frame rate of say 10 fps (frames per second) and the necessary processing power is what you need
+• Sports photography with fast action – you need a camera body with a high frame rate of say 10 fps (frames per second) and the necessary processing power

-- Photographing a bird in flight – focus tracking is an essential feature of the camera body you need
+• Photographing a bird in flight – you need focus tracking

 So that’s the argument for upgrading your camera.